quixio/quix-samples/python/destinations/slack_notifications/README.md

 # Slack Notifications

-Enable Slack notifications from you pipeline using [this sample code](https://github.com/quixio/quix-samples/tree/develop/python/destinations/slack_notifications).
-It shows you how to send messages to a Slack webhook based on real time data being produced to a Kafka topic.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/destinations/slack_notifications) demonstrates how to consume data from a Kafka topic and trigger a Slack webhook based on specific matching critera that you apply to the incoming data.

 ## How to run